Interest Equalization Tax

 Interest Equalization Tax was a domestic tax measure implemented by U.S. President John F. Kennedy in July 1963.
 It was meant to make it less profitable for U.S. investors to invest abroad by taxing the purchase of foreign securities.
 The design of the tax was to reduce the balance-of-payment deficit.
 Originally intended to be a temporary tax, it lasted until 1974.

 Purpose

 The purpose of the tax was to decrease the balance of payments deficit in the US.
 This was achieved conceptually by making investments in foreign securities less appealing.
 By increasing the price of the security, investors will buy fewer of them, all else equal.
 With fewer domestic investors purchasing foreign securities, capital outflows will be lower, thereby reducing the balance-of-payments deficit.
 The equation for the balance of payments is:

 The identity for the capital account is:

 So when capital outflows decrease, the capital account increases.
 When the capital account increases, the balance-of-payments increases.

-Dates Effective
+Dates effective

 The tax was effective on purchases made after July 18, 1963.
-It was scheduled to expire on January 1, 1966, but was extended multiple times, and eventually abolished on January, 1974.
+It was scheduled to expire on January 1, 1966, but was extended multiple times, and eventually abolished in January 1974.